What is LASIK?

-LASIK stands for laser in-situ keratomileusis, a procedure that involves the use of a laser to reshape the cornea of the eye so that light traveling through is properly focused onto the retina for a sharp and clear image.
+LASIK stands for Laser-Assisted In-Situ Keratomileusis, a procedure that involves the use of a laser to reshape the cornea of the eye so that light traveling through is properly focused onto the retina for a sharp and clear image.
 This improves refractive capability and allows varying degrees of myopia (short-sightedness), hyperopia (far-sightedness) and astigmatism (“san guang”) to be corrected.

 LASIK is one the most popular laser vision correction procedures with more than 28 million procedures performed worldwide to date.
 Since it was first approved in 1999, LASIK has been regarded as a safe and successful method for vision correction with minimal downtime and quick recovery.